basraah/allianceauth/docs/installation/auth/supervisor.md

 ## Configuration

-Auth provides example config files for the celery workers (celeryd), the periodic task scheduler (celerybeat), and the mumble authenticator.
+Auth provides example config files for the celery workers, the periodic task scheduler (celery beat), and the mumble authenticator.
 All of these are available in `thirdparty/Supervisor`.

 For most users, all you have to do is copy the config files to `/etc/supervisor/conf.d` then restart the service.
 Copy `auth-celerybeat.conf` and `auth-celeryd.conf` for the celery workers, and `auth-mumble.conf` for the mumble authenticator.
 For all three just use a wildcard: